-An online master's degree in systems engineering is an excellent choice for some, however it is not for everyone.
-Before you choose to pursue an online degree, it is important to keep certain considerations in mind.
+An online master's degree in systems engineering is an excellent choice for some.
+Before pursuing a distance-based degree, it is important to keep certain considerations in mind.

-It is perhaps most important to keep in mind that most online systems engineering master's programs may be completed without the student ever visiting the campus.
-This may be beneficial for some who don’t have physical access to a campus, or who are too busy to show up in-person; however, it can also prove difficult for others who do not thrive outside of the traditional classroom.
-Students pursuing a systems engineering degree online may not receive a large amount (or any) support from peers, and may only have intermittent contact with professors or other instructors.
-In light of this, prospective students should be confident of their ability to succeed in a program with minimal oversight and assistance.
+Most online systems engineering master's programs may be completed without the student ever visiting the campus.
+This may be beneficial for some who don’t have physical access to a campus or are too busy to show up in person; however, it can also prove difficult for others who do not thrive outside the traditional classroom.
+Students pursuing a systems engineering degree online may not receive in-person support from peers or professors.
+In light of this, prospective students should be confident of their ability to succeed in a program with minimal physical oversight and assistance.

 As mentioned before, an online master's program in systems engineering may be the ideal choice for a professional who wishes to pursue a degree while still working, for a parent with children, or even for someone who wants to attend a quality school but is not located nearby a campus that offers degrees in systems engineering.